-While the source textbooks used for math and reading are traditional, lessons guides broaden the appeal of those books and make lessons workable for the many children who need other methods of learning.
+While the source textbooks used for math and reading are traditional in their approach, lesson guides broaden the appeal of those books and make lessons workable for the many children who need additional methods of learning.

 For kindergarten math, UTH borrows methods for teaching number concepts and basic arithmetic from an 1885 book, The Eclectic Manual of Methods.
-However, these lessons include some hands-on activities.
-Children might continue with these lesson into first grade if need be.
-When they have completed those lessons, they should be ready for Ray’s New Primary Arithmetic.
+However, UTH lessons add some hands-on activities.
+Children might continue with these lessons into first grade if need be.
+When students have completed them, they should be ready for Ray’s New Primary Arithmetic which is used next.
 UTH continues to add hands-on activities for Ray’s Arithmetic.
 Other books from the Ray's series are used for higher grades.

-For reading instruction, UTH has two strands for kindergarten through second grade.
-One strand teaches explicit phonics while the other teaches broader reading skills.
-For reading skills, UTH enhances McGuffey’s Eclectic Primer with audio pronunciation of letters, words, and sentences along with guides for teaching each lesson.
+For reading instruction for kindergarten through second grade, UTH has two strands, both of which will be followed with all students.
+One strand teaches explicit phonics, while the other teaches broader reading skills.
 Children will need to begin with phonics lessons before they are ready to begin the reading lessons since the first reading lesson for kindergarten teaches the sounds and recognition of six letters plus the upper-case A as well as the words A, a, cat, rat, and and.
 This presupposes that children already have some familiarity with the alphabet and sounds and are ready to blend letters into words.
+For reading skills, UTH enhances McGuffey’s Eclectic Primer with guides for teaching each lesson plus online audio pronunciation of letters, words, and sentences.
 The McGuffey Readers continue to be used beyond second grade.

-Handwriting lessons in kindergarten can begin with printable pages from a tracework book or else a copywork book.
-Both use the identical material from McGuffey’s Eclectic Primer.
+Handwriting lessons in kindergarten begin with printable pages from either a tracework book or a copywork book.
+Both use material from McGuffey’s Eclectic Primer.
 Links to the copywork pages are embedded in the correlating reading lessons.
 If children have not already learned to print, you will probably have to provide more direct instruction on the formation of individual letters than is provided here.
 There is no instruction in cursive handwriting included at this time.

 Charlotte Mason’s ideas have definitely influenced UTH.
 The studies for art, literature, prose, and poetry expose children to authors, artists, and composers along with their works in a Charlotte Mason fashion.
-Lessons plans include narrations and picture studies, but they also sometimes add background material to be read by the parent and other activities such as hunting for particular details in a painting, vocabulary words to learn, coloring, drawing, identifying map locations, and acting.
+Lesson plans always include narrations and picture studies, but they also sometimes add background material to be read by the parent and other activities, such as learning vocabulary words, coloring, drawing, identifying map locations, and acting.

 Prose lessons use real books that are included on UTH’s site.
-For kindergarten, children will hear My Father’s Dragon, stories from The Great Big Treasury of Beatrix Potter, Raggedy Ann Stories, Raggedy Andy Stories, The Velveteen Rabbit, and Uncle Wiggily’s Adventures.
+For kindergarten, children will listen to My Father’s Dragon, stories from The Great Big Treasury of Beatrix Potter, Raggedy Ann Stories, Raggedy Andy Stories, The Velveteen Rabbit, and Uncle Wiggily’s Adventures.
 First graders listen to The Story of Dr. Doolittle, The Wind in the Willows, and The Princess and the Goblin.
 Second graders hear The Wonderful World of Oz, Alice in Wonderland, and Pinocchio.
-Books include LibriVox audio narrations so parents need not do the reading aloud themselves.
-Third graders listen to stories and tales from around the world as well as child-friendly versions of some of Shakespeare's plays.
-Both the stories and the audio narrations are presented in segments for each lesson so there’s no problem finding your place to pick up the next day.
+(Books include LibriVox audio narrations so parents need not do the reading aloud themselves, but parents can read the stories aloud themselves if they prefer.)
+Third graders listen to stories and tales from around the world and child-friendly versions of some of Shakespeare's plays.
+Both the stories and the audio narrations are presented in segments for each lesson, so there’s no problem finding your place to pick up the next day.
 Discussion questions, vocabulary, and other activities gradually expand in the primary grades.

 Poetry lessons use Mother Goose poems for kindergarten then Poetry of Fables, Fairies, and Fauna for first grade.
-Poetry lessons include the lessons guides and audio narrations.
-Lessons guides add other elements such as memorizing and reciting poems, studying a picture that illustrates the poem, coloring pages, and completing a related art project.
+Poetry lessons each include both a lesson guide and an audio narration.
+Lesson guides add other activities such as memorizing and reciting poems, studying a picture that illustrates the poem, coloring, and completing a related art project.
 Poetry activities in the lesson guides become more diverse as children progress.
-By third grade, for example, students read a poem by Emily Dickinson, learn about her, study a picture related that illustrates the poem, recite the poem, complete a vocabulary exercise, write a summary of the poem, copy an excerpt from the poem, write that same excerpt from dictation, and draw an illustration.
+By third grade, for example, students read a poem by Emily Dickinson, learn about her, study a picture that illustrates the poem, recite the poem, complete a vocabulary exercise, write a summary of the poem, copy an excerpt from the poem, write that same excerpt from dictation, and draw an illustration.
 Even more optional activities are included for this same poem.

-Children learn about classical composers and their works in the music lessons, with the music embedded in the UTH website.
-Art history lessons concentrate on particular artists each year and some of their representative works.
-Background information and enrichment activities turn both music and art history lessons into mini-unit studies.
+Children learn about classical composers and their works in the music lessons, and the composers' music is embedded in the UTH website.
+Art history lessons concentrate on particular artists each year and study some of their representative works.
+Additional background information and enrichment activities turn both music and art history lessons into mini-unit studies.

 Science for first grade uses Peter and Polly in Autumn by Rose Lucia, part of an older series that teaches about nature through stories of two young children who live on a farm in the early 1900s.
-UTH has created extensive lessons for the readings from this book that include narration by your child, summaries of key ideas with leading questions for parents to use, and additional activities to support learning such as experiments, nature sketching, and observations.
-Second and third grade science both present nature studies using older fiction and non-fiction books.
-They will take nature walks and create a field journal.
+UTH has created extensive lessons for the readings from this book.
+Lessons include narration by your child, summaries of key ideas, leading questions for parents to use, and additional activities to support learning such as experiments, nature sketching, and observations.
+Second- and third-grade science both present nature studies using older fiction and non-fiction books.
+Students will take nature walks and create a field journal.

-Geography for first grade begins with study of their home and neighborhood then moves out to the broader world covering topics such as types of streets, libraries and museums, railroads, original inhabitants, slavery, manufacturing, plants, transporting products, and hills and plains.
+Geography for first grade begins with study of a child's home and neighborhood then moves out to the broader world covering topics such as types of streets, libraries, museums, railroads, original inhabitants, slavery, manufacturing, transporting products, plants, hills, and plains.
 Children should create their own notebooks as they will be observing, drawing, and maybe writing about what they see and experience in many of the lessons.
-Second graders learn broad geography concepts such as geographical features, cardinal directions, and maps.
-Third grade incorporates some earth and space science into geography as students learn about topics such as the water cycle, weather, compasses, seasons, and plants.
+Second graders learn broad geography concepts such as geographical features, cardinal directions, and map reading.
+Third grade incorporates some earth and space science into geography as students learn about topics such as the water cycle, weather, compasses, seasons, and plant life.

-Other publishers beside UTH have created programs using older resources with mixed results.
+Other publishers besides Under the Home have created programs using older resources with mixed results.
 There are drawbacks to using dated material: maybe your children won’t relate to the stories of children living on farms, or maybe they won’t like the illustrations.
-Also, older textbooks present material in ways that are very different in sequence, style, and vocabulary than more modern resources.
+Also, older textbooks present material in ways that might be very different in sequence, style, and vocabulary than modern resources.

 If you like the style of lesson presentation for some subjects and not others, you can always use only those you prefer.
 Even if you use lessons for only one or two subjects in a year, there's no cost.

 UTH is super easy to navigate.
 You can use lessons from each subject area in sequence or not as you please.
 However, the program does not track progress or maintain any records.
-While parents will need to gather hands-on resources for some lessons, that shouldn't be very time-consuming or challenging.
-UTH offers a surprisingly sophisticated, free, and easy-to-use option for homeschooling.
+While parents will need to gather hands-on resources for some lessons, that shouldn't be very time consuming or challenging.
+Overall, Under the Home offers a surprisingly sophisticated, free, and easy-to-use option for homeschooling.